onmyway133/EasyStash/README.md

 ## Usage

 The main and only class is `Storage` which encapsulates memory and disk cache.
+All operations involving disk are error prone, we need to handle error explicitly.

 With `Options`, we can customize `folder` name, `searchPathDirectory`, `encoder` and `decoder` for `Codable`